Printable Stations of the Cross for Children

 St. John’s Church also has their stations coloring sheets available

-to print in booklet form with the prayers and songs.
-Love it!
+to print in booklet form with the prayers and songs. (scroll to bottom)

 I found these lovely stations over on Family in Feast and Feria.